 How will you get onstage?
 Beginners are always tempted to start out onstage, but believe me, once you’ve experienced walking out in front of the audience to get to your ‘spot’ with no music, you won’t want to do that again!

-When will you travel?
-When will you stand still?
+Which sections will you travel to?
+When will you be stationary?
 The music should give you strong feelings about this, and you need to trust those.
-Don’t second-guess yourself, there’s no right or wrong answer.
-You may find that your sections are now further divided, because you may be traveling for part of a section and standing still for part.
+Don’t second-guess yourself, there’s no right or wrong answer, but it’s typical to alternate traveling sections with stationary moves.

 Be sure to let a little music go by before you enter.
 15-30 seconds is perfect.
-Enter with a nice traveling step.
 If it’s at all possible with your music circle the stage once or twice to “greet” your audience at the beginning of your piece.
 Keep things slow and simple in the beginning.
 It will make you seem more calm and in possession of the stage, and gives the audience time to take in your costume and appearance.

-Some entrance compositions have overtures that are a minute or more long which are meant to play through before you enter when the rhythm kicks in.
+Some entrance compositions have overtures of a minute or longer which are meant to play through before you enter when the rhythm kicks in.
 Personally, I don’t like to let that much time go by while the audience waits for me, especially if I’m Dancer #12 in a hafla with 20 performers.
-I either trim it, using Audacity, so it’s no more than 30 seconds or find a way to dance to it.
+I either trim it to under 30 seconds, using Audacity, or find a way to dance to it.

-Can you find the most dramatic part of your music? (often about 3/4 of the way into the song, followed by a reprise of the main melody and then a finale/exit).
+Find the most dramatic part of your music (This is often about 3/4 of the way into the song, followed by a reprise of the main melody and then a finale/exit).
 You’ll probably want to be dead center on the stage for that part, or front and center.
 I like to map out my traveling so that I’m at the back center stage right before the Drama Moment, then travel forward or spiral in to take my center spot.
 So figuring out when you want to be front/center allows you to map out the sections leading up to that moment as well.

 See if you can choreograph your ending to include bowing and traveling offstage at the end as well.